maxitect/blog/src/posts/2025-05-11_MaximisingClaudeCode.md

 Then explicitly ask Claude to use them: _"Generate and run tests according to our `CLAUDE.md` standards."_

-## Finding the balance, and it's relevant to any environment you use AI in
+## Finding the balance, in any environment where you use AI

 While `CLAUDE.md` may not be the automatic guide that Anthropic presents it as, it remains a valuable tool for standardising AI-assisted development when used with intention.
 It's rather like working with a junior developer who needs regular reminders about the team's standards - potentially very helpful, but requiring consistent guidance.